autosit/autosit.github.io/_posts/2020-04-13-obstacle_inference_estimation.md

 * Validate the resulting network in simulation on test data, for each vessel considered.

-## Estimate Ornstein-Uhlenbeck process parameters for maritime collision avoidance
+## Estimate Ornstein-Uhlenbeck process parameters for an obstacle prediction model

 The Ornstein-Uhlenbeck (OU) process is a stochastic process originally applied to model the Brownian motion of a particle under friction [Uhlenbeck1930].
 Compared to Wiener motion (random walk) which can drift off its initial state, the OU process has a tendency to revert back towards its mean.
 This is a reasonable assumption for many vessels in traffic, as they will most likely keep a constant speed in transit, close to their